Expert medical and surgical care in Thailand

 Is Arthroscopy Safe in Thailand?

 Yes.
 Arthroscopy at JCI-accredited hospitals in Thailand uses the same equipment, portal techniques, and sterile protocols as international centres.
-It is a routine, high-volume procedure at our partner hospitals with complication rates well below 1% for diagnostic and simple therapeutic cases.
+It is a routine, high-volume procedure at our partner hospitals with complication rates that are very low for diagnostic and simple therapeutic cases.1,2

 How to Prepare for Arthroscopy